-Memorandum of Understanding (MOU) or Letter(s) of Commitment (LOC) (20 points)
+Memorandum of Understanding (MOU) (20 points)

 The MOU is a document containing the terms of the partnership and the allocation of roles and responsibilities between two or more parties, and it must be included as an attachment to the application in JustGrants.
-The LOC is a letter affirming the intent to commit the specified resources toward the project by one party and it must be included as an attachment to the application in JustGrants.
 The MOU is not a substitute for a subaward agreement, which ensures that subrecipients adhere to the requirements of the award and 2 C.F.R.
 Part 200 (see 2 C.F.R. § 200.332).
 Partners receiving funds under the award generally are considered subrecipients because they are carrying out a portion of the federal award.